ericgiannini/StitchWorkshop/README.md

 ## Why you are here?

-- engagement
+- Engagement
-- feedback
+- Feedback
-- ideas
+- Ideas

 ## What is IP Calling

-- discuss Call API
+- Discuss Call API
-- streamlining the use our JWT, Nexmo App and NCCO
+- Streamline the use our JWT, Nexmo App and NCCO

 ## Let's Start Programming!